Rahmenordnung/ink_dreams/README.md

 ```
 ##### Heroku usefull packages (used solely for Heroku)

-*Add __Gunicorn__ to requirements.txt;
+* Add __Gunicorn__ to requirements.txt;
 Green Unicorn, commonly shortened to "Gunicorn", is a Web Server Gateway Interface (WSGI) server implementation that is commonly used to run Python web applications.

-*Configure __whitenoise__ to serve static files. ---------------------With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
+* Configure __whitenoise__ to serve static files. ---------------------With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
 (Especially useful on Heroku, OpenShift and other PaaS providers.)-----where????

-*__dj-database-url__: This simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
+* __dj-database-url__: This simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.

 After you install the CLI, run the heroku login command.
 You'll be prompted to enter any key to go to your web browser to complete login.
-*Using the CLI, login to Heroku, using __'heroku login'__ command.
+* Using the CLI, login to Heroku, using __'heroku login'__ command.
 Input Heroku login details.
-*Create new Heroku app, using __'heroku apps:create appname'__ command.
+* Create new Heroku app, using __'heroku apps:create appname'__ command.
-*In Heroku, select resources.
+* In Heroku, select resources.
 Type Postgres and select __Heroku Postgres__ > Hobby - Free.
 You will use this data base as the live database instead of the default __dqlite3__ provided by any coding program when starting the project in django.
 Creating a new DB will lose all database information stored within the IDE.
 You will be reqired to re-update this information when the project is hosted via Heroku.
-*Select Settings, Reveal Config Vars.
+*S elect Settings, Reveal Config Vars.
 Copy Postgres DB url and paste into env.py.
 Also add all the keys, public or secret or any values present(for Smtp, ex) in the locally hosted env.py in the heroku settings, that will worl as the new livw environment
-*Execute __python manage.py makemigrations__ and __python3 manage.py migrate__, to create a new DB.
+* Execute __python manage.py makemigrations__ and __python3 manage.py migrate__, to create a new DB.
-*Execute __python3 manage.py createsuperuser__ and populate as required, to create a new superuser.
+* Execute __python3 manage.py createsuperuser__ and populate as required, to create a new superuser.
-*Update allowed hosts within settings.py with your Heroku host name.
+* Update allowed hosts within settings.py with your Heroku host name.
 Example, ALLOWED_HOSTS = [http://127.0.0.1:8000/, 'mythware.herokuapp.com'].------------------
-*Push project to Heroku, using __'push -u heroku master'__ command.
+* Push project to Heroku, using __'push -u heroku master'__ command.
 In Heroku, select settings, select Domain URL, NOT Git URL to view your hosted application.

-*Deployed via Heroku: ink-dream.
+* Deployed via Heroku: ink-dream.

 ---